rails/rails/guides/source/active_record_basics.md

 ```

 This will create a `Product` model, mapped to a `products` table in the
 database.
 Using `ApplicationRecord`, each column in the table is mapped to attributes of the `Product` class.
 And an instance of the `Product` can represent a row in the `products` table.
-Suppose
-that the `products` table was created using an SQL (or one of its extensions) statement like:
+The `products` table can be created using an SQL statement like this:

 ```sql
 CREATE TABLE products (